joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6542477/2025/08/08/college-football-redzone-espn-nfl/

 **Yadier Molina to return to Cardinals, will be in uniform as coach for Cubs series**\
-`It's Molina's first time back with the Cardinals since he retired after the 2022 season.`\
+`It's Molina's first time with the Cardinals since he retired after the 2022 season.`\
 https://nytimes.com/athletic/6541543/2025/08/08/yadier-molina-cardinals-return-cubs-series/

 **Fire Destroys New Jersey Synagogue**\